ElWanderer/kOS_scripts/documentation/lib_launch_geo_readme.md

 Otherwise returns `ARCSIN(COS(inclination) / COS(SHIP:LATITUDE))`.
 Note that there are two azimuth values, ascending and descending.
 The second value can be determined by subtracting the first from `180`.

-#### `planetSurfaceSpeedAtLat(planet, latitude)`

-We can calculate the speed of rotation of the planet's surface at the equator by dividing the circumference by the rotation period `2 * CONSTANT:PI * planet:RADIUS / planet:ROTATIONPERIOD`.
-To find the speed at a given latitude, we then multiply the result by `COS(latitude)`.

 #### `launchAzimuth(planet, azimuth, apoapsis)`

 This calculates the launch azimuth (compass heading) that you would want to point in at launch.
 If you could instantly accelerate to launch velocity, this is the direction you would want to face.
 In practice, of course, this is not possible and the launch scripts bend the trajectory slightly to account for the change in latitude during launch.